sarahberger2097/academic-website/content/home/experience.md

   description = """

   * Conducted research and data analysis on developmental differences in the nature of memory representations after retreival
-  * Administrative duties such as facilitating REB ethics for all study protocols, organizing lab meetings, hiring and supervising research assistants, maintaining organized databases and recruiting participants
+  * Performed administrative duties such as facilitating REB ethics for all study protocols, organizing lab meetings, hiring and supervising research assistants, maintaining organized databases and recruiting participants
   * Created an MTurk study for obtaining normalized data for object stimuli and analysed data using R for an open source software project soon available [here](https://duncanlab.org/index.php/resources/)
   """